emartin59/ideadash/app/views/main/_privacy_policy.md

 ### Opting out:

 Users can set preferences for how Google advertises to you using the Google Ad Settings page.
 Alternatively, you can opt out by visiting the Network Advertising initiative opt out page or permanently using the Google Analytics Opt Out Browser add on.

+### Facebook

+We may use Facebook ads to direct people to our site.
+Facebook's advertising policies are summarized here: https://www.facebook.com/policies/ads/

 ### California Online Privacy Protection Act